Bulldog: Other conditions

+A study by the Royal Veterinary College found that Bulldogs are a much less healthy breed than average, with over twice the odds of being diagnosed with at least one of the common dog disorders investigated in the study.

 Statistics from the Orthopedic Foundation for Animals indicate that of the 467 Bulldogs tested between 1979 and 2009 (30 years), 73.9% were affected by hip dysplasia, the highest among all breeds.
 Similarly, the breed has the worst score in the British Veterinary Association/Kennel Club Hip Dysplasia scoring scheme, although only 22 Bulldogs were tested in the scheme.
 A study in England found the Bulldog to have a nearly three times greater risk of patellar luxation, with 2.9% of all Bulldogs having the condition.
 It is the dog breed that has been found to most often suffer from swimmer puppy syndrome, where the back legs are spread-eagled.

 In a 1963 UK study, 17% of Bulldogs surveyed had skin fold dermatitis.
 The breed is also predisposed to atopic dermatitis.

-A study by the Royal Veterinary College found that Bulldogs are a much less healthy breed than average, with over twice the odds of being diagnosed with at least one of the common dog disorders investigated in the study.

-Over 80% of Bulldog litters are delivered by Caesarean section because their characteristically large heads can become lodged in the mother's birth canal and to avoid potential breathing problems for the mother during labour.

 A British study found demodicosis to be more prevalent in the Bulldog than other breeds.
 The overall prevalence was 1.5% in the breed compared to the 0.17% rate for all dogs.
 For dogs aged under 2 years, the prevalence was 3.6% compared to 0.48%.

+Over 80% of Bulldog litters are delivered by Caesarean section because their characteristically large heads can become lodged in the mother's birth canal and to avoid potential breathing problems for the mother during labour.

 The Bulldog is one of the two most commonly affected breeds for hiatal hernia.